What is ADISC.org?

 It is not necessary to wear diapers to participate here, though.

-Many appreciate other elements of the AB lifestyle, are a caretaker to ABDLs, or have an AB/DL friend and wish to learn more about it.
+Many appreciate other elements of the AB/DL lifestyle, are a caretaker, or have a friend in one of the above groups, and wish to learn more about it.

 What is ADISC.org's mission?

 Our primary mission is to support our members through the diaper-related challenges they face.